Prototype-Fund-Hardware/windkit/README.md

 ## Get in touch with us

 You wanna know more about this project or drink a beer with us?
-Just write us a message info@deltaempower.org
+Just write us a message info@erni-kollektiv.org

-windkit is developed by deltaEmpower
+windkit is developed by ERNI collective